tenable/audit_scripts/baseline/TIPS_AND_TRICKS.md

 When creating a custom audit for use as a baseline, the following tips will help get quality results:

-* Make the audit relatively flat and uses few to no conditionals.
+* Make the audit relatively flat and use few to no conditionals.
 Conditionals may change the results presented on different targets.
 * Use items that provide computed results and not static reports.
 Static reports will never change results.
 * Create results that do not contain time based output.
 If a time stamp shows in the results, it is virtually impossible to create a known good value.
 * If creating a custom audit item using a command (CMD_EXEC, AUDIT_POWERSHELL), make sure the output is consistently generated.
 This tends to mean that all output should be sorted.
 If the output comes out in a random order, the baseline will not have a consistent known good to compare with.